rkonoplev/dniester/docs/CI_CD_SECURITY.md

     - Runs **GitLeaks** to detect leaked secrets in the codebase.
     - Uploads report if scan fails.

-5. **Qodana (Static Analysis)**
-    - Uses [JetBrains Qodana](https://www.jetbrains.com/qodana/) for static code quality checks.
-    - Results available in GitHub UI and stored as artifact.
+5. **Static Analysis: Checkstyle & PMD**
+    - **Checkstyle** — enforces Java code style and formatting rules.
+    - **PMD** — detects common programming flaws, unused code, and code smells.
+    - Both tools are automatically executed in the Gradle `check` task.
+    - Reports (XML + HTML) are generated and can be uploaded in CI as artifacts.

 ---